nhsconnect/digital-referrals/pages/endpoints/explore_endpoint_a004_STU3.md

 - A013 Accept Referral<br>
 - A014 Reject Referral<br>
 - A019 Generate Patient Letter<br>
-- A021 Create Referral And Send For Triag<br>
+- A021 Create Referral And Send For Triage<br>
 </div>

 ## API